Utility Functions¶

 predicate.- Parameters:

-predicate (Callable[[T], bool]) – Predicate evaluated against each item.
+predicate – Predicate evaluated against each item.

-seq (Sequence[T]) – Sequence to scan in order.
+seq – Sequence to scan in order.

 - Returns:

-First matching element, or
+The first matching element, or

-Noneif nothing matches.- Return type:
+Noneif nothing matches.

 - autocv.utils.filtering.get_first(iterable: Iterable[T], **kwargs: object) T | None[source]¶